-The agency, for the first time, has awarded a grant to the University worth $520,000 over five years, which includes the installation of two atmospheric instruments atop Naraghi Hall of Science to support faculty members Wing To, associate professor of physics, and Horacio Ferriz, professor of geology, and up to six student researchers per year.
+The agency, for the first time, has awarded a grant to the University worth $520,000 over five years, which includes the installation of two atmospheric instruments atop Naraghi Hall of Science to support faculty members Wing To, assistant professor of physics, and Horacio Ferriz, professor of geology, and up to six student researchers per year.

 The first instrument is a spectrometer called Pandora, which will assist To’s work in measuring wildfire fallout and its effect on air quality.
 The second, called Aeronet, is a photometer, which mostly studies solar radiation and measures pollution.
 The device will improve the capabilities of Ferriz, who has been leading community college students in what he calls “very basic atmospheric research” using devices called Purple Air Sensors, to measure particulates in the air.

 “It’s something students can do and enjoy doing, and I thought by starting at the community college, they could get to know Stan State and interact with a four-year University and hopefully, it would interest them in coming to us,” Ferriz said.